brendonhall/blockhead/README.md

 Blockhead is a tool for aligning structure within timeseries.

-We're currently supporting the scale space segmentation algorithm of A. Witkin.
+We're currently supporting the scale space segmentation algorithm.
 This algorithm finds edges in timeseries as a function of scale.
 It's useful for segmenting timeseries that have shocks.
 As a an applied method, it's used in machine learning applications of well-log data in minerals and oil and gas exploration.